 - If switching to compliant low-viscosity fuels where there is a risk that the viscosity could drop below that recommended by the engine manufacturer - does the fuel service system need to have a cooler installed? - How long will the vessel spend operating within emission control areas (ECA) where 0.10%S limit applies?
-This will help determine storage requirements for each type of fuel and in turn require the change in use of some tanks. - Does the fuel system require additional segregation to minimise the risk of contamination of 0.10%S bunkers by 0.50%S bunkers? - Does the fuel transfer system allow for the easy de-bunkering and removal of fuel if found or rendered non-compliant? - Are there suitable and safe fuel sampling points that allow for a representative sample to be taken from various sections of the fuel supply system (e.g. engine inlet, centrifugal separator inlet and outlet)?
+This will help determine storage requirements for each type of fuel and in turn require the change in use of some tanks. - Does the fuel system require additional segregation to minimise the risk of contamination of 0.10%S bunkers by 0.50%S bunkers? - Does the fuel system require additional segregation or additional storage to prevent co-mingling of bunkers and therefore reduce the risk of incompatibility? - Does the fuel transfer system allow for the easy de-bunkering and removal of fuel if found or rendered non-compliant? - Are there suitable and safe fuel sampling points that allow for a representative sample to be taken from various sections of the fuel supply system (e.g. engine inlet, centrifugal separator inlet and outlet)?